Archive and Restore a Data Profile

 Effective data loss prevention requires continuous adaptation to evolving data security needs.
 You can archive and restore your custom Enterprise Data Loss Prevention (E-DLP) data profiles to eliminate configuration sprawl, reduce administrative overhead, and maintain an optimized data protection strategy.

-Before you can archive a data profile, you must remove the data profile from all active Security policy rules across all Enterprise DLP including Email DLP, Endpoint DLP, Data Security (SaaS API), SaaS Security Inline, and Prisma Browser.
+Before you can archive a data profile, you must remove the data profile from all active Security policy rules across inline Enterprise DLP, Email DLP, Endpoint DLP, Data Security (SaaS API), SaaS Security Inline, Prisma Browser, and Prisma AIRS.
 If the data profile is currently in use, Enterprise DLP identifies the active policy rules using the data profile and provides direct links so you can update them before archiving.
 Once archived, the data profile can't be referenced in any new Security policy rule across any product unless you restore it.
 You can't archive predefined data profiles.
 Archiving a data profile doesn't affect historical data logs or past enforcement actions.

 You can restore an archived data profile to return it to active status and make it available for policy configuration again.
 During restoration, you must provide a unique name if the original data profile name is already in use.